-Don’t you wish every child came with an instruction manual?
+Don’t you wish each individual child came with a personalized instruction manual?

-Some days you feel like an expert, and the next you’re quite sure you’re a complete failure.
+Parenting is both a wonderful rewarding blessing and a humbling challenging responsibility.
+Some days you feel like an expert and others you’re quite sure you’re a total failure.

-You just want your children to grow into people who are aware of their strengths and weaknesses.
+We all want our children to grow into adults who have strong character.
+People who are aware of their strengths and weaknesses.
 Who maximize their strengths and refuse to excuse their weaknesses.
-Who are kind, caring, honest, capable, and God-honoring.
-You care about your child’s character!
-That’s all.
+And individuals who are kind, caring, honest, capable, and God-honoring.

-The first thing you must know is I’m not an expert.
+But, please know this—I’m not an expert.
 Not even close.
-Like you, I’m a mom on a journey . . . we’re just doing our best, loving our kids, and praying God’s best for them.
+Like you, I’m a mom on a journey . . . we’re all just doing our best, loving our kids, and praying God’s best for them.

-Maximize your strengths and allow God to help you strengthen your weaknesses.
+Do your best to maximize your strengths and ask God to help you avoid giving in to your weaknesses.

 2. Help your child know their strengths and weaknesses.

 Talk about them.
 Start when they are young and make it part of your natural everyday conversation.

 Important Character Strengths for Life